 Image: AP Photo/Steven Senne

 On July 10, record-breaking rainfall hit the state of Vermont, US, and its capital, Montpelier, just two days after Winooski River broke its banks from previous heavy rain, resulting in intense flooding and a state of emergency being declared.
-Over 100 individuals have been rescued.
+Over 100 individuals were rescued.

 Rainfall surpassed levels experienced during Hurricane Irene in 2011, with a record-setting 5.28 inches.